andreud/laravel-docker-simple/README.md

 # Containers diagrams

-The containers, ports, volumes and how they interact in these two scenacios:
+The containers, ports, volumes and how they interact in these two scenarios:
-- With the Vite development server for Hot Module Reloading `npm run dev` or `npm run dev -- --host`
+- With the Vite development server for Hot Module Reloading (`npm run dev` or `npm run dev -- --host`)
-- With the built application for production or testing `npm run build`
+- With the built application for production or testing (`npm run build`)

 ![Containers Diagram](docs/containers-diagram.png)